denhamvenom/FRC-GPT-Scouting-App/REFACTORING_PLAN.md

 - **Integration Testing is Critical**: Refactored code may pass unit tests but fail in integration.
 Always test end-to-end workflows after major refactoring
 - **File Path Resolution Errors**: When refactoring services into subdirectories, relative file paths may break.
 Solution: Always test file loading functionality and use robust path resolution with proper navigation from __file__ location
 - **Silent Feature Degradation**: Major refactoring can accidentally remove critical functionality (like game context) without obvious errors.
 Solution: Test actual feature quality, not just absence of exceptions
+- **Provider Hierarchy Circular Dependencies**: When creating React Context providers, be careful about provider order and dependencies.
+Solution: Providers cannot use hooks from providers that come later in the hierarchy.
+If Provider A needs Provider B, then Provider B must come before Provider A in the component tree
+- **Infinite Re-renders with useLocalStorage**: Duplicate useLocalStorage hooks for the same key or poorly structured dependency arrays can cause infinite rendering loops.
+Solution: Use a single useLocalStorage hook per key, avoid including changing values like objects in dependency arrays, use useMemo for serializers, and be careful with useEffect dependency arrays that trigger state updates

 ### Best Practices Discovered
 - **Always Test Integration After API Refactoring**: Even when individual components work, the interaction between frontend and backend can break due to interface changes